About Projects CV

 cuijiaxun AT utexas DOT edu / GitHub / CV / Google Scholar / LinkedIn

-I'm a fourth-year Electrical and Computer Engineering PhD student at The University of Texas at Austin, with my ambitious goal of building a general AI for human benefits.
+I'm a final year Electrical and Computer Engineering PhD student at The University of Texas at Austin, with my ambitious goal of building a general AI for human benefits.
 I am privileged to work with Prof.Peter Stone at the Learning Agent Research Group (LARG).
 Priviously I completed my undergraduate study at Shanghai Jiao Tong University with a major in Mechanical Engineering (Robotics).
 I broadened my practical AI skillset through an enriching internship under Xiaomeng Yang and Yuandong Tian at Meta FAIR Labs in Summer 2022.
 Besides research, I enjoy Tennis, Cello and Rap Music.

 Research